 The rule follows a very simple premise that every statute has a purpose and intent as per law and should be read as a whole.
 The interpretation consistent of all the provisions of the statute should be adopted. ...
 The rule of harmonious construction is the thumb rule to the interpretation of any statute.

-•Judges are not at liberty to add or take from or modify the letter of law
+•Judges are not at liberty to add or take from or modify the letter of the law

 •True sentenia legis is not completely or correctly expressed by it

-•Loard Atkinson :- the word of statute as puts it must be interpreted in there ordinary grammatical sense .
+•Loard Atkinson:- the word of the statute as puts it must be interpreted in their ordinary grammatical sense.